Sarah Betz

 Research

-My research integrates spatial equilibrium models with search-and-matching frameworks to understand the co-evolution of geographic migration and social structures.
-I am specifically interested in how individuals navigate the trade-offs between different matching environments—such as cities or digital platforms—anticipating how local population composition will shape the benefits they receive from social interactions.
+My research develops models of migration and network formation to study how geographic mobility and social structure co-evolve.
+I am especially interested in how individuals choose among different matching environments—such as cities, communities, or digital platforms—while anticipating how local population composition shapes the value of social interactions.

 Working Papers